 Surgical Treatment Options:

-Female pelvic reconstructive surgery: surgeries that restore normal anatomy of female pelvic organs.
-Minimally invasive approach is usually utilized (laparoscopic or robotic surgery).
-These surgery may or may not involve hysterectomy.
-Use of synthetic or graft materials may be sometimes offered to patients as well to achieve best results.
+Female pelvic reconstructive surgery: surgeries that restore the normal anatomy of female pelvic organs.
+A minimally invasive approach is usually utilized (laparoscopic or robotic surgery).
+This surgery may or may not involve hysterectomy.
+The use of synthetic or graft materials may be sometimes offered to patients as well to achieve the best results.

 Sling: A surgical procedure in which a small, thin ribbon of mesh is placed through a vaginal incision under the urethra to reduce urinary incontinence that occurs with coughing, laughing or activity.

-Burch procedure: procedure was introduced in 1950s.
-Still being used as effective anti-incontinence surgery and involves placing sutures on both sides of urethra to create necessary support and treat stress incontinence.
-Can be done via open or minimally invasive approach.
+Burch procedure: the procedure was introduced in the 1950s.
+Still being used as effective anti-incontinence surgery and involves placing sutures on both sides of the urethra to create the necessary support and treat stress incontinence.
+It can be done via an open or minimally invasive approach.

-Sacral neuromodulation: A procedure that involves placing a small lead into tail bone and a stimulating device in the area of where your hip pocket would be.
-This device works as a pacemaker to the bladder nerves to treat urge related urinary incontinence, frequent urination, incomplete bladder emptying, bladder retention and fecal incontinence.
+Sacral neuromodulation: A procedure that involves placing a small lead into the tailbone and a stimulating device in the area of where your hip pocket would be.
+This device works as a pacemaker to the bladder nerves to treat urge related urinary incontinence, frequent urination, incomplete bladder emptying, bladder retention, and fecal incontinence.

 Bladder Botox injections: Injection of botox in the bladder wall during cystoscopy to relax the muscles of the bladder.
 This treatment temporarily treats urge related urinary incontinence and frequent urination.
-Effect lasts usually for 6-9 months.
+The effect lasts usually for 6-9 months.
 It can be periodically repeated to maintain efficacy.

 Many treatments do not require surgery.
-However, when surgery is necessary, Dr. Kirakosyan offers cutting edge, minimally invasive approach.
+However, when surgery is necessary, Dr. Kirakosyan offers a cutting-edge, minimally invasive approach.